8 Stunning walks with foodie spots nearby

 Probably one of the more iconic castles in Scotland due to its unique triangle formation, Caerlaverock Castle sits in the heart of Dumfries & Galloway and is one of Scotland’s great medieval fortresses, with imposing battlements, a moat and twin towered gatehouse.
 Surrounding the castle is the scenic Caerlaverock Nature Reserve, with clearly marked paths, a range of wildlife to spot, and flower-filled meadows to admire.
 Keep your eyes peeled for dragonflies too – the reserve is a hotspot for these fascinating creatures.

 Head into Dumfries where you can stop by The Globe Inn – a historic place that was once Robert Burns’ favourite stomping ground.
-Indulge in splendid whiskies, ales and hearty food with a warm and welcoming atmosphere where you can delve into the history and lore of Scotland’s National Bard.
+Indulge in splendid whiskies, ales and fine dining with a warm and welcoming atmosphere where you can delve into the history and lore of Scotland’s National Bard.

 7. An Lochan Uaine / Pine Marten Bar + Scran Aviemore